 Ginger has been used in medicine for thousands of years.
 It has many medicinal properties, which include the ability to relieve upset stomachs.
 But did you know it can help your dog's constipation, too?
 If your dog is feeling queasy or experiencing constipation, you can try giving them ginger broth to help.
 Ginger will help soothe the stomach, while broth will help hydrate your dog and encourage positive bowel movements.

-Try mixing a hefty pinch of ginger powder with chicken or beef broth to cook up this home remedy.
+Mix a hefty ginger powder pinch with chicken or beef broth to cook up this home remedy.
 Alternatively, you can add ginger to your dog's daily diet to help encourage positive digestive functioning.
 Vets recommend administering no more than 10 - 25 mg per lb. of body weight.

 Fig Paste

-Figs are a great remedy for human constipation, so it's no surprise they're capable of making dogs feel better, too.
+Figs are an excellent remedy for human constipation, so it's no surprise they can make dogs feel better, too.
 A 2011 study showed that figs effectively increased stool production for beagles, thus relieving canine constipation.
 This is because they're so high in fiber.
-Another benefit of using figs to help relieve constipation is that they're easy to feed to most dogs — not only are they soft, but they're delicious, too!
+Another benefit of using figs to help ease constipation is that they're easy to feed to most dogs — they're soft and delicious, too!

 Apple Cider Vinegar

+Does apple cider vinegar for constipation in dogs helps?
 Apple cider vinegar is rich in antioxidants and vitamins.
 It has anti-swelling properties, and research has shown that it can help relieve internal and external discomfort.
-By adding a small amount to your dog's food or water bowl, you can help calm their upset stomach and relieve any irritation caused by their constipation.
+Adding a small amount to your dog's food or water bowl can help calm their upset stomach and reduce any irritation caused by their constipation.
 This relief may help to encourage a positive bowel movement.

-It's important that you only give your dog a small amount — you shouldn't administer more than 1 tablespoon per 50 lbs. of body weight, no more than twice a week.
-While apple cider vinegar has great benefits, it can cause irritation if used too often or if it's not diluted or mixed into another substance before consumption.
+You must only give your dog a small amount — you shouldn't administer more than one tablespoon per 50 lbs. of your pet's body weight, no more than twice a week.
+While apple cider vinegar has excellent benefits, it can irritate if used too often or if it's not diluted or mixed into another substance before consumption.

 Can I Use Milk For Dog Constipation?